A Reverse Engineering Walkthrough Journey

 After this intensive Reverse Engineering phase, we have recovered a much more understandable code (that you can find at the end [[#Appendix Cleaned code]]) with ideas on how the program works:

-.
-This value is later used to XOR the content of the message like a basic encryption mechanism. - The command
+• The command 0x10 sets a value that can be retrieved from the command 0x20.
+This value is later used to XOR the content of the message like a basic encryption mechanism.

 libc signature resolution alternative